rmnldwg/lydata/2023-isb-multisite/README.md

       1. **`date`**: Date of the neck dissection.
    2. **`left`**: Number of dissected lymph nodes per LNL on the left side.
       1. **`Va`**: Number of dissected lymph nodes in the left sub-LNL Va.
       2. **`Ib_to_III`**: Total number of dissected lymph nodes in the left LNLs Ib-III.
 This information is gathered for a particular figure in our publication.
+Note that this is not just the sum of the dissected nodes in the LNLs Ib to III, because some levels were resected en-bloc.
+Those are included in this column, but could not be resolved for the individual LNLs.
    3. **`right`**: Number of dissected lymph nodes per LNL on the right side.
       1. **`II`**: Total number of dissected lymph nodes in the right LNL II.
       2. **`Ib_to_III`**: Total number of dissected lymph nodes in the right LNLs Ib-III.
 This information is gathered for a particular figure in our publication.
+Note that this is not just the sum of the dissected nodes in the LNLs Ib to III, because some levels were resected en-bloc.
+Those are included in this column, but could not be resolved for the individual LNLs.
 8. **`positive_dissected`**: This top-level header contains information about the number of pathologically positive lymph nodes in each LNL.
    1. **`info`**: This second-level header contains general information about the findings of metastasis by the pathologist.
       1. **`date`**: Date of the neck dissection.